Vanuatu: Strengthening the Institutional and Legal Framework for Disaster Risk Management

 Partnerships and Coordination

-The project will be implemented in close collaboration with Vanuatu's Prime Minister's Office, Ministry of Finance and Economic Management, and the Ministry of Climate Change and Natural Disasters.
+The project is implemented in close collaboration with Vanuatu's Prime Minister's Office, Ministry of Finance and Economic Management, and the Ministry of Climate Change and Natural Disasters.

 Window of Action